 The following Tribal Ordinances, plans, and regulations shall be drafted and presented to The Tribal Council for adoption as Best Management Practices, and shall impose administrative responsibility and fiscal liability for monitoring, investigation, cleanup, and enforcement costs, together with damages for all resulting injuries to tribal natural resources:

-Water Quality Control Plan

-Wellhead Protection Plan

-Pesticide Control Ordinance

-Solid Waste Ordinance

-Solid Waste Management Plan

-Hazardous Waste Ordinance

-Emergency Operations Plan

-Underground Storage Tank Regulations

-Water Diversion Plan
+Water Use Plan

 The prioritization of the Tribe’s non-point management program is as follows:

-1. Inter-departmental cooperation shall support maintenance and improvement of water quality within the reservation.
+1. Inter-departmental cooperation shall support maintenance and improvement of water quality within the Reservation.

 2. Implement Best Management Practices for construction, mining, silviculture, grazing, agriculture, and other potential non-point source pollution areas.